Document Design, How-to Guides, Printing

 A

-Achromatic – This is a designating color perceived to have zero saturation, meaning no hue.
+Achromatic – a color perceived as having zero saturation, meaning no hue.
 These are colors like neutral grays, white, and black.
 It is the refracting of light without color separation.

 Acetate – Acetates are used to print on a film.
 It is used when printing on transparency for overhead projectors.

-Accordion Fold – This is a type of document folding method that uses a series of alternating folds to create multiple panels of similar size.
+Accordion Fold – A document folding method that uses a series of alternating folds to create multiple panels of similar size.
 The resulting sections resemble the expandable part of an accordion.

 Additive Color – Additive color is produced by mixing several different light colors, it is the foundation of RGB, the main colors used are red, green and blue.